adonno/tagreader/README.md

 The 3D models for the case are [here](STLs).

 **WARNING** regarding AZdelivery D1.
-We have had several users contacting us with different issues, we don't recommond using these boards and won't provide support for them.
+We have had several users contacting us with different issues, we don't recommend using these boards and won't provide support for them.

 ### Connecting the components